 M.A., 1997, University of West Florida, Counseling Psychology

 Child maltreatment, Family violence, Urban health, Evaluation/Implementation of child maltreatment prevention programs, Examining protective factors for youth exposed to community and family violence

-Associate Director for Research and Development in the National SafeCare Training and Research Center (NSTRC)
+Co-Director of the National SafeCare Training and Research Center (NSTRC)